tree-group-papers/PaperTemplate/README.md

 Store these documents in the `notes` directory (see the given examples).

 ### Make an outline
-As instructed by Whitesides, make an outline of your paper.
+As instructed by Whitesides, make an outline of your paper (also useful: this article by Andrea Armani).
 Do this in the LaTeX document `manuscript.tex` (see the document for additional help and instructions).
 To make the outline, follow these steps: